 - 1. Press the UP and DOWN navigation keys to move the focus to the record to be deleted.
-Press the DELETE softkey - 2.
-Press the EXIT softkey K to return to the Recipients screen.
+Press the DELETE softkey / to delete this record from the list. - 2.
+Press the EXIT softkey \(\bigcirc\) to return to the Recipients screen.

 An email test is available for testing the validity of an email address as well as the connection to the SMTP server.
-After an Email Recipient is defined, press the TEST Softkey to send an email alert message, titled "Email Alert Test Message," to the recipient that is highlighted in the list.
+After an Email Recipient is defined, press the TEST \\ softkey to send an email alert message, titled "Email Alert Test Message," to the recipient that is highlighted in the list.

-3.8.7.7.3.
+3.8.8.5.3.
 Email Address